Loading

 The first 'combined authority elections' took place in 2017 to determine six elected mayors (Metro-mayors) of different combined authorities in England.
 These elections stemmed from the 'devolution deals' policy announced by George Osborne in 2014.
 Combined authorities are local government institutions formed by two or more local councils.

 The system of voting for these elections was originally the supplementary vote system.
 Ahead of the 2023 local elections, the first past the post system replaced the supplementary vote system for future combined authority elections.
-As of August 2023, there are seven Labour Party Metro Mayors in: Cambridgeshire and Peterborough, Greater Manchester, Liverpool City region, West of England, South Yorkshire, North of Tyne, and West Yorkshire.
-The other two combined authorities (Tees Valley and West Midlands) are under the control of the Conservative Party.
+As of August 2024, there are ten Labour Party Metro Mayors in: Cambridgeshire and Peterborough, Greater Manchester, East Midlands, Liverpool City region, North-East, Sheffield City region, West Midlands, West of England, West Yorkshire and York and North Yorkshire.
+Comparatively, there is one Conservative Party Metro Mayor which is in the Tees Valley region.

 Year Mayoralties won Change Ref